Friedrich Fromm

 Friedrich Wilhelm Waldemar Fromm (8 October 1888 – 12 March 1945) was a German Army officer.
 In World War II, Fromm was Commander in Chief of the Replacement Army (Ersatzheer), in charge of training and personnel replacement for combat divisions of the German Army, a position he occupied for most of the war.
-A recipient of the Knight's Cross of the Iron Cross, he was executed for failing to act against the plot of 20 July 1944 to assassinate Hitler.
+He was executed for failing to act against the plot of 20 July 1944 to assassinate Adolf Hitler.

 Early life

 Fromm was born in Charlottenburg.
 He served as a Prussian Army officer during World War I.

 Head of the Reserve Army

 In 1939, Fromm became Chief of Army Equipment and commander of the Replacement Army.

 When Operation Barbarossa stalled outside of Moscow in December 1941 and the Russian counter-attack started, Hitler took direct command of the Army and re-organized the armed forces' command structure.
 The Office of the Chief of Army Armament and the Reserve Army under Generaloberst Friedrich Fromm was created, subordinate to the commander in chief, army (head of the OKH, Hitler).
 Fromm had enough power at his disposal to control the German state because his position controlled army procurement and production and commanded all army troops inside Germany.

 At the beginning of 1942, Fromm apparently recommended a defensive strategy for the entire year because of exhausted army stockpiles and the diversion of production, after the initial successes of Barbarossa in the summer of 1941.